StylishThemes/StackOverflow-Dark/README.md

 📦 [Install the usercss](https://github.com/StylishThemes/StackOverflow-Dark/raw/master/stackoverflow-dark.user.css) with Stylus or xStyle.
 Supports automatic updates.

-**NOTE** v3.0.0 will install as a separate usercss from v2.0+ because of the name change from "StackOverflow" to "Stack Overflow".

 ## Available Syntax Highlighting Themes

 | Theme                    |     |